50Fifty/auth-scheduled-backup/README.md

 ## Setup

 ### Installation (Pre-release)
+> [!CAUTION]
+> Only install on a test project.
+This extension is currently under development and may contain bugs or incomplete features.
+Use it at your own risk.

 To install this extension, you first need to [set up a Firebase project](https://firebase.google.com/docs/projects/learn-more) and [install the Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli).